-During the first quarter of 2005, Newcastle's Manager and certain of the Manager's employees exercised options to purchase approximately 0.6 million shares of Newcastle's common stock.
-In connection with this exercise, Newcastle received proceeds of approximately \$9.1 million.
+During the first six months of 2005, Newcastle's Manager and certain of the Manager's employees exercised options to purchase approximately 0.6 million shares of Newcastle's common stock.
+In connection with this exercise, Newcastle received proceeds of approximately \$9.5 million.

-In January 2005, Newcastle, through a consolidated subsidiary, acquired a portfolio of approximately 8,100 manufactured housing loans for an aggregate purchase price of approximately \$308.2 million.
-The loans, which were all current at the time of acquisition, are primarily fixed rate with a weighted average coupon of approximately 9.00% and a weighted average remaining term of approximately 5.00 years.
-Newcastle's acquisition was initially funded with approximately \$246.5 million of one-year debt provided by two investment banks which is subject to adjustment based on the market value and performance of the related portfolio.
+In January 2005, Newcastle, through a consolidated subsidiary, acquired a portfolio of approximately \$,100 manufactured housing loans for an aggregate purchase price of approximately \$308.2 million.
+The loans, which were all current at the time of acquisition, are primarily fixed rate.
+Newcastle's acquisition was initially funded with approximately \$246.5 million of one-year bonds provided by two investment banks which are subject to adjustment based on the market value and performance of the related portfolio.
 The debt bears interest at LIBOR + 1.25%.
 Newcastle obtained an interest rate swap in order to hedge its exposure to the risk of changes in market interest rates with respect to this financing and the anticipated permanent financing of this portfolio.

-In January 2005, Newcastle entered into a servicing agreement with a portfolio company of a private equity fund advised by an affiliate of Newcastle's manager for them to service the above described portfolio of manufactured housing loans.
+In January 2005, Newcastle entered into a servicing agreement with a portfolio company of a private equity fund advised by an affiliate of Newcastle's manager for such company to service the above described portfolio of manufactured housing loans.
 As compensation under the servicing agreement, the portfolio company will receive, on a monthly basis, a net servicing fee equal to 1.00% per annum on the unpaid principal balance of the loans being serviced.